 The Poppy should be worn with respect on the left side, over the heart.
 The Legion’s lapel Poppy is a sacred symbol of Remembrance and should not be affixed with any pin that obstructs the Poppy.
-Many Legion Branches provide poppy keepers, clear plastic ends that can be attached to the back of the pin so as not to obscure the Poppy yet still keep it secure.
 Also available through some Branches is the Legion's reusable black centre Poppy pin to affix your lapel Poppy.

 When to wear a Poppy

 The lapel Poppy should be worn during the Remembrance period, from the last Friday in October until November 11.
 The Legion encourages the wearing of Poppies at funerals of Veterans, and for any commemorative event such as a memorial service, or the anniversary of the Battle of Vimy Ridge.
 As well, it is not inappropriate to wear a Poppy during other times to commemorate Fallen Veterans and it is an individual choice to do so.

 How to remove a Poppy

 Poppies may be worn throughout the Remembrance period, including in the evening after Remembrance Day Ceremony.
 Some choose to remove their Poppy at the end of the day on November 11.
 Some choose to remove their Poppy at the conclusion of the ceremony and place their Poppy on the cenotaph or on a wreath as a sign of respect.
 This has become a poignant tradition each year at the National Remembrance Day Ceremony in Ottawa as thousands of Poppies are placed on the Tomb of the Unknown Soldier.